alexmitrani/Repeatr/README.md

 The package gives easy access to the functions, dataframes, and related documentation.

-## Repeatr web app
+## Fugazetteer web app

-A web app that presents some of the data from the Repeatr package with interactive controls can be found [here](https://alexmitrani.shinyapps.io/Repeatr-app/).
+A web app that presents some of the data from the Repeatr package with interactive controls can be found [here](https://alexmitrani.shinyapps.io/Fugazetteer/).

 ## Quiz